knowledge-club/javascript/content/en/var.md

 ## var

-Variables be common in any programming languagel, and in Javascript dont be different.
-You will use their to work with data.
-A user name typed, a valur to sum with another, only be examples.
+Variables are common in any programming language, and in Javascript it is not different.
+You are going to use them to work with data such as: an user name, a value to sum with another.
 Variables are nothing more than memory allocation.

-Let's see how create a variable in Javascript:
+Let's see how we create a variable in Javascript:

 ```js
 var player;
 ```

-In before example, we create a variable with name `player`, without value assigned.
+In the above example, we created a variable called `player`, without any value assigned.

-Let some important details of the language, first, to create a variable use the reserved word `var` and next, give a nem to your variable.
+Lets discuss some important details of the language.
+First: to create a variable use the keyword `var`; second give a name to it.

-But the name you give to the variable, cant begin for number, but may contain or end with numbers.
+The variable names must follow some rules.
+One of them is that they may no begin with any kind of number or digit, but it is possible to have them in the end or in the middle.

 ```js
 // invalid